 “Our government has made the safety and security of First Nations, Inuit and Métis women and girls, LGBTQ+ and Two-Spirit people a priority, and we are working to strengthen existing policies and programs and support future actions to increase their safety.”

-Even the National Inquiry into Missing and Murdered Indigenous Women and Girls, which was created and funded by the Trudeau government from 2016-18, said a lack of hard data made it impossible to identify a firm number.
+Even the National Inquiry into Missing and Murdered Indigenous Women and Girls, which was created and funded by Blair’s government from 2016-18, said a lack of hard data made it impossible to identify a firm number.

 In his statement, Blair said all governments – Indigenous, federal, provincial, territorial and municipal – must work together to address the issues highlighted by the inquiry.

-But his Liberal government is opposing the class-action certification “for legal reasons that are specific to this case,” he added.
+But the government is opposing the class-action certification “for legal reasons that are specific to this case,” he added.

 “As it is unprecedented in its breadth, is inconsistent with previous rulings surrounding private duty of care, and contains cases where the RCMP is not the police of jurisdiction.”